marshall62/msadmin/docs/readme.txt

 Alternative to the above is to move files by hand from /msadmin_static into /mnt/net/http/msadmin_static

-Make sure database tables have been updated if necessary
+Make sure database tables have been updated if necessary (see below)

 restart apache.
 sudo /etc/init.d/httpd restart